Nicholas Barton-Wines

 In an epic true story of family heritage, disappearance and space travel written between the farmland of North Holland and the deserts of Arizona, Satellites asks questions about who and what we leave behind, and how we can begin to measure the immeasurable.

 As director/dramaturg, my role is to collaborate with Natalie to bring to life four rich stories for audiences.
 Our aim is to use object and sound manipulation to bring the worlds alive from the archived material from the University of Arizona.
 This follows a period of structured R&D, facilitating dramaturgy, and consolidating months of research across continents into a storyboard.
-We are now ready to share our work publicly, and events will be shared on our social media.

 Further Reading: